Canadian Housing Survey

 Social and Affordable Housing (SAH) is an important part of the housing stock that provides housing to people in need.
 The CHS aims to provide detailed and precise statistics on households in SAH by oversampling this subpopulation.

-Collection period: The data will be collected from October 31, 2022 until March 31, 2023.
+Collection period: Data collected from October 31, 2022 to March 31, 2023.

 Subjects